The History of Newfrontiers

 As time went on a few local “house churches” started asking Terry for input.
-These grow to approximately ten.
-And soon each month about a thousand people would gather at Hove Town Hall for celebrations and instruction.
+These grow to approximately ten in Sussex.
+And soon each month about a thousand people would gather at Hove Town Hall, for celebrations and instruction.
 From time to time Terry would gather the leaders of these churches for prayer and instruction.
-He was then invited by some churches leaders in the South of London.
+As his influence grew as some churches leaders in the South of London asked for his input.
 These churches had their own history, and were looking for help as they were transitioning into fully established charismatic churches.

 Gradually the number of churches he worked with grew and grew.
 Though at this time there was no thought of there being a recognised group or of having a title.

 He said “there are no well worn paths before you”.
 (Later to be the title of a book written by Terry Virgo, telling the full history of Newfrontiers, up to the year 2000).
 This prophesy led to the churches beginning to be formed up as one group.